 Still, not all web attacks are as sophisticated as a Distributed Denial of Service (DDoS) or an SQL injection.

 But, let’s look at each of these common security risks more thoroughly.

 Weak Passwords Rank the Highest Security Risk

-According to the latest State of the Internet report by Akamai, over 100 billion credential stuffing attacks have been recorded over the past two years.
+According to the latest State of the Internet report by Akamai, over 100 billion credential stuffing attacks have been recorded over the past several years.
 The aim of this attack is accessing an account using stolen, hacked, or commonly used credentials.